 From the Greenhouse to Your Home

-Transportation efficiency is a focus on reducing the carbon footprint of indoor plants.
+The Home Depot works with their growers on logistics efficiencies to maximize trailer space so less trucks are needed, which reduces carbon emissions.
 Growers partnering with The Home Depot work on rack and transportation efficiencies to maximize shipping loads and reduce trucks needed on the road, reducing carbon emissions.

 Keeping Plants at Home that Keep You Well

-Indoor plants do more than beautify our spaces – they’re natural air purifiers.
-Plants like the snake plant (Sansevieria) and Pothos have large leaf surfaces that convert carbon dioxide to oxygen while removing toxins from the air.
+Indoor plants do more than beautify our spaces – many are also natural air purifiers.
+Plants like the snake plant (Sansevieria) and Pothos have large leaf surfaces that convert carbon dioxide to oxygen while also removing toxins from the air.
 “These plants are NASA-approved air purifiers,” McComish notes.
 “The bigger the leaf surface, the more oxygen that plant is producing naturally.”

-For beginners, Home Depot recommends starting with easy-to-care-for varieties like Pothos, snake plants or the ZZ plant (Zanzibar gem).
-They have a high success rate and are easy to maintain.
+For beginners, we recommend starting with easy-to-care-for varieties like Pothos, snake plants or the ZZ plant (Zanzibar gem).
+They have a high survival rate and are easy to maintain.

 Need more help on how to take care of your plant at home?
 The Home Depot helps educate customers through in-store workshops.
 Our trained associates are highly knowledgeable, and detailed plant care tags tell customers what they need to know.
-One thing to keep in mind is that any plant you care for raises your endorphins.
 “Plants just make you happy,” McComish says.
 And by prioritizing sustainability at every step, The Home Depot makes it easy to embrace indoor plants responsibly.